 - Exploitation and sexual abuse: Once trust has been established, groomers begin to sexually harass children.
 This may initially involve asking the victim about their sexual experience, but then develops into sending the child sexually explicit messages, photos or videos, as well as pressuring them to do so.
 There is also a real danger the online groomer will try to meet their victim in person.

-- Coercion and blackmail: The groomer may use any sexually explicit material they receive, for example, in order to blackmail their victim into staying silent, or to take part in other illegal activity such a drug running, a practice known as County Lines..
+- Coercion and blackmail: The groomer may use any sexually explicit material they receive in order to blackmail their victim into staying silent, or to take part in other illegal activity such a drug running, a practice known as County Lines..

 How to prevent online grooming

 One important aspect of protecting your child from cybergrooming is to teach them not to take everything they experience on the internet at face value.
 Make sure they understand that some people are not who they say they are, and instill a healthy degree of skepticism in them regarding communicating with strangers online (e.g. via online games, chatrooms, social media).

 You may also wish to consider setting rules of conduct for your child’s internet usage.
 For example, tighter privacy settings on social media, or no meeting strangers from the internet without parental supervision.

 However, remember to discuss the reasons for these rules with your child, and to avoid banning internet use outright or spying on them.
 It’s crucial that they understand what consequences their online behavior could have in the absolute worst case, while simultaneously understanding that you trust them.
 This trust will help foster a dialogue between you, and make your child more likely to open up if they have any particular online grooming safety concerns.